domvwt/msc-thesis/thesis/thesis.md

 As with the GraphSAGE model, an aggregation architecture is used to learn the node tuple representations.
 The weights for each layer are also trained via backpropagation for supervised learning tasks.
 In contrast to GraphSAGE, the kGNN model incorporates edge weights and types into the learning process.

-![Hierarchical 1-2-3 GNN network architecture [@morrisWeisfeilerLemanGo2021]](figures/learning-higher-order-graph-properties.png){#fig:higher-order-gnn short-caption="Hierarchical 1-2-3 GNN network architecture"}
+![kGNN network architecture [@morrisWeisfeilerLemanGo2021]](figures/learning-higher-order-graph-properties.png){#fig:higher-order-gnn short-caption="Hierarchical 1-2-3 GNN network architecture"}

 ## Experimental Setup